 Guinness employ official record adjudicators to verify the authenticity of setting and breaking records.

 In 2012 Warner Bros announced the development of a live-action film version of Guinness World Records!
-Sounds interesting but we are now in 2020 and nothing has been heard of this project in a long time… If it ever goes ahead, the plan was to use the heroic achievements of record holders as the basis for its narrative.
+Sounds interesting but we are now in the New 20s and nothing has been heard of this project in a long time… If it ever goes ahead, the plan was to use the heroic achievements of record holders as the basis for its narrative.

 The franchise has seen spin-off entries such as the Guinness Book of British Hit Singles and Albums.
 This book was first published in 2003 and ran up to 2006.
 This short-lived series was based on two earlier, unrelated HIT (who went on to own the rights of the book, taking them over from Guinness) publications British Hit Singles and British Hit Albums.

 17. There’s also one made for the gamers.